Administration#

 Information about the /system/restore endpoint can be found in the API documentation.

-Updates for the NetHSM can be installed in a two-step process.
-First the update image needs to be uploaded to the NetHSM.
-The image is checked and validated automatically.
+Software updates can be installed in a two-step process.
+First the update image needs to be uploaded to a Provisioned NetHSM.
+The NetHSM verifies image authenticity, integrity, and version number.
+Optionally, the NetHSM displays release notes, if any.

 Warning